 Grief support and bereavement services are available for family, friends and co-workers

-Caring Circle offers bereavement care.
+Caring Circle offers bereavement support.
 After a loved one dies, it is natural to grieve.
 Feelings of grief may even begin at the time of a terminal diagnosis.
 As natural as these feelings are, in our culture we are often not prepared for the impact grief will have on us emotionally, physically, socially, and spiritually.

 Grief is an individual experience